ZiweiHu1015/MyPet-Service-Website/docs/milestone1.md

 # Part 0 Data Interactions
 * User information, user profiles, including user name, password, picture and their credit.
-* Article information, User can read some article to help them take care of their pets.
+* Article information, User can submit tips and article to help other user take care of their pets.
 * pet service information.
 Pet service content, address, and time.

 # Part 1 WireFrame